Tamilvelan26/Credit-Card-Fraud-Prediction-using-Machine-Learning/README.md

    Review the results and performance metrics in the notebook, including Accuracy,precision, recall, and F1-score.
 Visualizations are provided to help interpret model performance.

+## Final Model

+The model build using RandomForest machine learning algorithm gives more accuracy score than other machine learning model which is finilized and saved for future prediction.

 ## Results

 The project includes detailed analysis of the model's performance.
 Key metrics include: